tenacityteam/portsmf/README.txt

 - input and output of a text-based representation: Allegro files
 - extensive editing operations on sequences and tracks
 - conversion to/from binary buffers for archiving, undo/redo, etc.

-Portsmf is a relatively small number of about 9 files, so there is currently no support for building/maintaining Portsmf as a separate library.
-(Contributions are welcome.)
-For now, it is suggested that you simply compile these files along with your application sources.

-There is a test program in portsmf_test and makefiles to build it as an example.

-You might want to browse through portsmf_test/allegro_test.cpp for examples that use and exercise most of the portsmf functions.